 The benefit of getting braces and taking proper care of them is well worth the hassle, though.

-Regardless of whether or not you have braces for 6 months or 3 years, when the braces are removed and you are able to rock your new smile, you will be thankful that you took the time and effort to properly care for your braces.
+Regardless of whether or not you have braces for 6 months or 3 years when the braces are removed and you can rock your new smile, you will be thankful that you took the time and effort to care for your Auburn braces properly.

 To help Auburn and Opelika residents better practice braces care, we have compiled a shortlist of basic braces care that can improve your experience with braces and the overall result of your orthodontic treatment with Sprayberry Orthodontics in Auburn, AL.